Maros Regency

 Maros Regency (ᨆᨑᨘᨔᨘ, /mak/) is a regency of South Sulawesi province of Indonesia.
-It covers an area of 1,619.12 sq.km, and had a population of 319,002 at the 2010 Census and 391,774 at the Census of 2020.
-The official population estimate for mid-2023 was 407,920 according the Province's official estimates but only 389,277 (comprising 195,800 males and 193,477 females) according to the Regency's official estimates.
+It covers a land area of 1,442.5 sq.km, and had a population of 319,002 at the 2010 Census and 391,774 at the Census of 2020.
+The official population estimate for mid 2025 was 414,720 (comprising 212,401 males and 202,319 females).

 Almost all of the regency lies within the official metropolitan area of the city of Makassar.
-The administrative centre of the regency is the town of Maros.
+The administrative centre of the regency is the town of Turikale (which had 7,209 inhabitants in 2024).

 Administrative division

-The regency is divided into fourteen districts (kecamatan), tabulated below with their area and population from the 2010 and the 2020 Census, together with the official mid-2023 population estimates.
+The regency is divided into 14 districts (kecamatan), tabulated below with their area and population from the 2010 and the 2020 Census, together with the official end 2025 population estimates.
 The table also includes the locations of the district administrative centres, their postal codes and the number of administrative villages in each district (totaling 80 rural desa and 23 urban kelurahan).